 By now, everyone has heard about the huge college admissions scandal in which the rich and famous cheated and bribed their children’s ways into some of the top schools in the country.
 What you might not know, unless you’ve been paying close attention to the story, is what charges the more than 50 people arrested for their role in the conspiracy will be facing and what the penalties are for those crimes.
-Here’s what you should know, courtesy of Vista criminal lawyer Peter M. Liss.
+Here’s what you should know, courtesy of Vista racketeering lawyer Peter M. Liss.

 The man behind the entire enterprise is named Rick Singer.
 Singer’s conspiracy helped kids cheat on their SAT and ACT scores by bribing exam administrators so his test taker could either take tests in place of students or correct their answers.
 He would also bribe school coaches to recruit students as athletes, even some who never played the sport before.
 To cover up the financial side these crimes, he ran these activities as part of a charitable organization.

 Singer helped minimize the potential penalties he will face by agreeing to work with investigators and even wearing a wire during conversations with officials and parents.
 That’s why you’d have a hard time finding a Vista racketeering lawyer that doesn’t agree that he probably will receive a relatively light sentence despite the long list of crimes he could be charged with.
 And in fact, he was only charged with a total of four charges: racketeering conspiracy, money-laundering conspiracy, obstruction of justice and conspiracy to defraud the US.
 Racketeering and money laundering are both punishable by up to 20 years imprisonment, while obstruction carries a sentence of up to 10 years and defrauding the US has a maximum sentence of 5 years.